TFHRC-AI-CODE/.github/profile/README.md

 ## Our Goal

-The transportation community is developing innovative AI applications for areas such as infrastructure inspection and condition assessment, asset management, construction, safety, traffic operations, data analysis, and decision support.
-However, valuable code, datasets, models, and lessons learned are often developed independently and can be difficult for others to find, access, or reuse.
+The transportation community is developing innovative AI applications for areas such as infrastructure inspection/condition assessment, asset management, construction, safety, traffic operations, data analysis, and decision support.
+However, valuable resources such as code, datasets, models, and lessons learned are often developed independently and can be difficult for others to find, access, reuse, or adapt.

-The CHAI aims to help address this gap by providing a shared, open, and collaborative environment where transportation stakeholders can:
+The CODE aims to help address this gap by providing a shared, open, and collaborative environment where transportation stakeholders can:

 * **Share** AI code, tools, models, datasets, and resources.
 * **Collaborate** on research, development, and implementation challenges.
-* **Reuse and build** upon existing work rather than starting from scratch.
+* **Reuse and adapt** existing work rather than starting from scratch.
 * **Learn** from each other's successes and lessons learned.
 * **Develop** common approaches, standards, and best practices for AI in transportation.
 * **Accelerate** the transition of promising AI research into practical transportation applications.